 Ensure that the laces are tight so that no vertical energy is lost through horizontal movement due to lose shoes.

-Should I use Vertical Jump Supplements for An extra edge?
+Should I use Vertical Jump Supplements To Jump Even Higher?

 The majority of vertical jump enhancing supplements on the market are completely bogus.